JulianxS99/ESP32-Anker-Solix-Data-Visualization/README.md

   bblanchon/ArduinoJson
 ```

-Adjust the board definition if PlatformIO has an entry for `esp32-2432s032c`.
+Open the project folder in VS Code with the PlatformIO extension and click
-Place `src` and `include` directories into the PlatformIO project and build
+**Upload** to flash the firmware.
+Adjust the `board` setting if PlatformIO has
-with `pio run` and upload with `pio run -t upload`.
+a specific definition for `esp32-2432s032c`.

 ## Usage